 “Case by Casebolt” is a recurring series examining the prophetic interpretations that Ellen White appropriated from William Miller.

 In this column’s first installment, I provided evidence from the 2,520-day-year prophetic period, the seven times of the gentiles.
 In this column’s second installment, I provided evidence from Miller’s interpretation of Hosea 6:1–3.
 The case of the Muslim world in Revelation 9 was the third installment.
 The case of Luke 13:32-33 is the fourth installment in a series of about a dozen cases substantiating that both Miller’s method and results were mistaken.
 Miller's Jubilee prophetic period proof is the fifth case.
-I thought it appropriate to dedicate my sixth case to the six-thousand-year prophetic period promulgated by Miller.
+My sixth case was the six-thousand-year prophetic period known as the Millennial Sabbath theory.
+My seventh case is how Miller interpreted the 666 of Revelation 13:18.

 As this series has repeatedly emphasized, Ellen White was convinced that Miller had special divine guidance that resulted in an explosion in Millerite understanding of "the last days."
 As a result, Miller was able to discover fifteen mathematical proofs that the end would come in 1843.
 In 1843, Miller stated his thesis in one sentence: "Time proved in Fifteen Different Ways."
 "These several ways of prophetic chronology prove the end in 1843."
 He had so many proofs that he had difficulty in persuading his editors to include any more than four or five at any one time.
 All fifteen of them would not fit in the 1843 Millerite chart.